wp-plugins/subdomains/readme.txt

 = Where can I see this in action =

 My blog is based on this plugin: http://pankajanupam.com

+= How to setup wildcard subdomain? =

+1- Goto : cPanel > Subdomains

+2- Crease a new subdomain as below :
+Subdomain : *
+Document Root : public_html

+then press the create button and you R done.

+I hope it helps …

 == Screenshots ==